loveencounterflow/hollerith-legacy/README.md

 [ [ 'glyph', '重', ], 'reading', 1, [ 'zh:py/bare', 'chong', ] ]
 ```

-When preparing SPO phrases for the `$write` transform, it is now possible (and
+When preparing SPO phrases for the `$write` transform, it is now possible
-advisable) to use explicit indexes where called for, and to send  a single
+to use explicit indexes where called for, and to send a single
 phrase for each element of a multi-valued phrase. **Observe that list values
 in phrase object position will not any more result in multiple primary index
 phrases**.
 For example, where before you had